fastapi-admin/fastapi-admin/docs/en/docs/pro/sponsor.md

 ### $48 - Month

-You will be invited and keep collaborator role for a month.
+You will be invited and keep collaborator role for a month and with `$10` per month if renew.

-### $98 - Half a Year
+### $95 - Half a Year

-You will be invited and keep collaborator role for half a year.
+You will be invited and keep collaborator role for half a year and with `$10` per month if renew.

-### $158 - Year
+### $152 - Year

-You will be invited and keep collaborator role for a year.
+You will be invited and keep collaborator role for a year and with `$10` per month if renew.

 ## Licence